top of page

 Research Themes

-Using statistical methods, James' scholarly research has explored cross-national public opinion towards international and domestic governance, human and civil rights, and support for non-profit entities.
+Using statistical methods, James' scholarly research explored cross-national public opinion towards international and domestic governance, human and civil rights, and support for non-profit entities.
 For these analyses, James designed surveys and led survey teams in Colombia, India, Mexico, Morocco, Nigeria, and the United States.

-In earlier co-authored research, James and his colleagues used statistical methods to study attention towards human rights issues in leading media outlets, such as the Economist and Newsweek, and by leading advocacy groups, such as Amnesty International.
+In earlier co-authored research, James and his colleagues used statistical methods to study attention towards human rights issues in leading media outlets, such as The Economist and Newsweek, and by leading advocacy groups, such as Amnesty International.

-Using qualitative case studies and rare, one-on-one interviews, James has also studied patterns of political violence and human rights abuse in Israel/Palestine, the former Yugoslavia, Peru, the Republic of Congo, and Turkey.
-His landmark study of international aid agencies, “The NGO Scramble,” co-authored with political scientist Alexander Cooley, is a widely cited analysis of the strengths and weaknesses of international humanitarian assistance.
+Using qualitative case studies and rare, one-on-one interviews, James studied patterns of political violence and human rights abuse in Israel/Palestine, the former Yugoslavia, Peru, the Republic of Congo, and Turkey.
+His landmark study of international aid agencies, The NGO Scramble, co-authored with political scientist Alexander Cooley, is a widely cited analysis of the strengths and weaknesses of international humanitarian assistance.
 That effort drew on interviews with aid actors and others in the Democratic Republic of Congo, the former Yugoslavia, and Kyrgyzstan.

 International Consultancies

-Although James is known chiefly for his academic work, he now consults for clients in the public, private, and non-profit sectors.
-Working with an international team of program evaluators, James recently assessed international aid to governments in Mexico and Central America for their work on forensic identification.
-As part of another international group of analysts, James evaluated European assistance to human rights organizations in Israel and the Palestinian territories.
+Working with an international team of evaluators, James assessed international aid to governments in Mexico and Central America for their work on forensic identification.
+As part of another international group of analysts, James evaluated Swiss assistance to human rights organizations in Israel and the Palestinian territories.
 A third recent study evaluated research on women’s employment by a Bedouin rights group in Israel.

 In earlier years, James consulted for the US-based international humanitarian agency, CARE, studying the political and human rights implications of their aid to refugees from Rwanda in Goma, located in the Democratic Republic of Congo.
 James also consulted for over thirty years for Human Rights Watch, assessing violations of international human rights and humanitarian law in Chechnya, Israel and the Palestinian territories, Kyrgyzstan, Kosovo, Nigeria, and Turkey.
-For the International Committee of the Red Cross, James studied civilian protection efforts in Bosnia and Croatia, analyzing the Red Cross’ collaboration and competition with other international agencies.
-Over the years, James has specialized in violations of the laws of war, assessing allegations made against the Israeli, Russia, Serbian, and Turkish militaries.

 Publishing in Popular Venues